StultusEstQuiHocLegit/CFDATAX/README.md

 This project gathers bankruptcy related 8‑K filings from the SEC EDGAR system and enriches them with company metadata and historical financial data.

-Two CSV files are produced an reports as attachments saved when running `DataCollector0.php`:
+Three CSV files are produced (and reports as attachments can be saved too if the correspoding part is commented in / activated) when running `DataCollector0.php`:

 ## main.csv